-They are strong enough to carry full of cans, as I moved them around a lot while trying to decide how I wanted to use them (but I would wrap a loop of strapping tape around them for added strength because I am a worrier.)
+They are strong enough to carry full of cans.
+Additionally, I moved them around a lot while trying to decide how I wanted to use them.
+For added strength you could wrap a loop of tape around them.

 My only complaint is a minor one, the instruction video moves a little fast and they don’t come with any additional documentation, so the first organizer I made took me a couple minutes of backing up and replaying specific parts of the video translate it to the actually cardboard sheet.
 That’s a minor complaint, because after the first one, folding the next one is really easy.
 I really like the can organizers, as they are a good balance of cost and effectiveness.
 They do exactly what they are advertised as doing.